APPENDIX "B"

 B5.4.5 With respect to end-of-life practices generally,

-identified the pivotal principle of informed consent, which (she said) rests
+identified the pivotal principle of informed consent, which (she said) rested

 on the foundational concept of individual autonomy.
 Medical procedures

-a competent patient, who is entitled to refuse treatment even if death will
+a competent patient, who was entitled to refuse treatment even if death would

 result.
-In the case of non-competent patients whose wishes are not known,
+In the case of non-competent patients whose wishes were not known,

 "medical decisions will be made in the patient's best interests."
 Patients

-directives must be respected if the patient is incapacitated.
+directives had to be respected if the patient were incapacitated.
 Alternatively,

-decisions about withdrawal or refusal of treatment can be made by legally
+decisions about withdrawal or refusal of treatment could be made by legally

 the right of physicians to withdraw or refuse treatment despite the